 Near Nanticoke in Luzerne County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 11.112′ N, 75° 58.989′ W. Marker is near Nanticoke, Pennsylvania, in Luzerne County.
-Marker is at the intersection of Front Street (Pennsylvania Route 2010) and Center Street, on the right when traveling north on Front Street.
+41° 11.132′ N, 75° 58.839′ W. Marker is near Nanticoke, Pennsylvania, in Luzerne County.
+Marker is at the intersection of Front Street (State Road 2010) and Phillip Street, on the right when traveling east on Front Street.
 Touch for map.
 Marker is in this post office area: Nanticoke PA 18634, United States of America.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Concrete City (about 700 feet away, measured in a direct line); Vietnam War Memorial (approx. 1.3 miles away); Nanticoke (approx. 1.3 miles away); Coal Miners Memorial Monument (approx. 1˝ miles away); War Memorial Veterans Memorial (approx. 1.6 miles away); a different marker also named War Memorial (approx. 1.8 miles away); World War II Memorial (approx. 2.2 miles away).
+Pete Gray Wyshner (about 700 feet away, measured in a direct line); Vietnam War Memorial (approx. 1.4 miles away); Nanticoke (approx. 1.4 miles away); Coal Miners Memorial Monument (approx. 1.6 miles away); War Memorial Veterans Memorial (approx. 1.7 miles away); a different marker also named War Memorial (approx. 1.9 miles away); World War II Memorial (approx. 2.3 miles away).
 Touch for a list and map of all markers in Nanticoke.